 port: 465 uses

 port: 587 use

 Sending email from Elastic Cloudedit

-These instructions require you to whitelist the email addresses that notifications get sent first.
+These instructions require you to allowlist the email addresses that notifications get sent.

 Use the following connector settings to send email from Elastic Cloud: